ABOUT

 Hello There

-People have different thoughts, feelings, and expectations around therapy.
-Maybe you're considering coming for the first time ever or, maybe this isn't your first rodeo.
-Maybe know what you need or want in a therapist or, maybe you feel clueless.
+We all have different thoughts, feelings, and expectations around therapy.
+Maybe you're considering therapy for the first time ever or, maybe this isn't your first rodeo.
+Maybe you feel clear about what you need and want or, maybe you're feeling apprehensive or overwhelmed.

 Below is some information about me to help you in deciding if we could be a good fit in this work together.
-You are more than welcome to flick me an email if you've got follow up questions for me or would like to get chatting.
+You are more than welcome to flick me an email if you have any follow up questions or would like to start chatting about therapy.

 Hello There

-People have different thoughts, feelings, and expectations around therapy.
-Maybe you're considering coming for the first time ever or, maybe this isn't your first rodeo.
-Maybe know what you need or want in a therapist or, maybe you feel clueless.
+We all have different thoughts, feelings, and expectations around therapy.
+Maybe you're considering therapy for the first time ever or, maybe this isn't your first rodeo.
+Maybe you feel clear about what you need and want or, maybe you're feeling apprehensive or overwhelmed.

 Below is some information about me to help you in deciding if we could be a good fit in this work together.
-You are more than welcome to flick me an email if you've got follow up questions for me or would like to get chatting.
+You are more than welcome to flick me an email if you have any follow up questions or would like to start chatting about therapy.

 Erin Mansfield